-- AKG C414 XLS: The AKG C414 XLS (link to check the price on Amazon) is a multi-pattern large diaphragm condenser.
+- AKG C 414 XLS: The AKG C 414 XLS is a multi-pattern large-diaphragm condenser.
 The high sound quality and versatility of this microphone make it a top recommendation for accordion.
 With 9 selectable polar patterns, 3 high-pass filters, and 3 attenuation pads, this microphone is a top choice for any mic configuration around an accordion.

-- Shure KSM137: The Shure KSM137 (link to check the price on Amazon) is a top-address small diaphragm condenser with a cardioid polar pattern.
-This microphone is an excellent choice for spot-miking any specific part an accordion.
+- Shure KSM137: The Shure KSM137 is a top-address small-diaphragm condenser with a cardioid polar pattern.
+This microphone is an excellent choice for spot-miking any specific part of an accordion.
 KSM137s work amazingly well as microphone pairs on the accordion whether we choose to use them in stereo or in mono.

 Let's dive into why these two microphones work so well on accordion in this article.